cosmiconfig/cosmiconfig/README.md

 If using [`searchSync()`] or [`loadSync()`], the function must be synchronous and return the transformed result.

 The reason you might use this option — instead of simply applying your transform function some other way — is that *the transformed result will be cached*.
 If your transformation involves additional filesystem I/O or other potentially slow processing, you can use this option to avoid repeating those steps every time a given configuration is searched or loaded.

+### ignoreEmptySearchPlaces

+Type: `boolean`.
+Default: `true`.

+By default, if [`search()`] encounters an empty file (containing nothing but whitespace) in one of the [`searchPlaces`], it will ignore the empty file and move on.
+If you'd like to load empty configuration files, instead, set this option to `false`.

+Why might you want to load empty configuration files?
+If you want to throw an error, or if an empty configuration file means something to your program.

 ## Caching